 Are you getting this annoying popup on your iPhone?
 It asks to join networks by showing a new window on your iPhone screen like this (screenshot below), with a list of available Wi-Fi networks to select under “Select a Wireless Network” and a “Cancel” option at the bottom.

 I did.
 Today it showed up at least 15 times when I walked into Starbucks, the city library, and a restaurant.
-Every time I opened my iPhone, the popup appeared on the screen.
+Every time I opened my iPhone, a popup appeared on the screen.
 Of course, I hit the cancel button every time.
-But I felt it’s really annoying.
+But I felt it was really annoying.

 Well, it could be a friendly reminder for those of you who have a limited Internet data plan.
 But for me, I feel it’s more disturbing than convenient.
 Also, I’m not comfortable joining networks that I am not familiar with due to the danger of public Wi-Fi.

 Fortunately, disabling this “ask to join network” popup is an easy task.
-With only a few taps on your iPhone, and it will disappear for good.
+With only a few taps on your iPhone, it will disappear for good.

 Step 1: Tap on Settings and then Wi-Fi.

 Step 2: See this “Ask to Join Networks” option at the bottom?
 In my case, it’s turned on (with green color).
 All you need to do is tap on it to switch it off.

 Step 3: Now it’s like this.
 The green color becomes gray.

-Another solution you may use is turn off the Wi-Fi button completely (in the above screenshot).
+Another solution you may use is to turn off the Wi-Fi button completely (in the above screenshot).
 Personally, I wouldn’t recommend you do this because it will block your iPhone from auto-joining the known Wi-Fi networks for example at home, or at work office.

 Anyway, that’s what I want to share with you today.
 I hope you find this simple trick useful.
 If you come across another iPhone problem, feel free to leave a comment below.
 I’ll be happy to help you address it.